Simple-Station/Einstein-Engines/LEGAL.md

 ﻿# Legal Info

-DISCLAIMER: We have no idea what we are doing with licensing so for now will just label everything from goon with "Goonstation feature", we are just doing this for fun mostly.
+DISCLAIMER: We have no idea what we are doing with licensing so for now will just label everything from goon with "Goonstation feature."
+We are just doing this for fun mostly.

 ## Copyright